Refinitiv/Real-Time-SDK/Java/README.md

 # Notes:
 - For more details on each API, please see the corresponding readme file in their top level directory.
-- This section contains APIs that are subject to proprietary and open source licenses.
-Please make sure to read the readme files within each API flavor directory for clarification.
+- This package/directory contains APIs that are subject to proprietary and open source licenses.
+Please make sure to read the readme files within each section for clarification.
 - Please make sure to review the LICENSE.md file.
 - Java unit tests may use [Mockito](http://site.mockito.org/) for creation of mock objects.
 Mockito is distributed under the MIT license.